delster1/anthill/README.md

 **Desc:** Rust anthill with intelligent ant pathfinding

  *goals/todos:*
- - track how much food an ant has for pheremone weight
+  - handle weird slope calculation bug...
+  - make ants mark explored areas as they explore
+      - change implementation of ant movement dependent on perimeter cells:
+          - edge case for surrounded by bad moves
+          - figure out quick way to avoid bad moves
-  - refactor exploration:
+  - refactor how data is sent to wasm for speed

-      - weight path that returns home according to num food
-          - ~~Figure out how implementation~~
-      - subsequent ants follow weighted path - see below
-  - consider pathfinding implementation - avoiding traveled paths?
+ *potential stretch goals*
   - change from canvas to cooler renderer (emojis)
-  - refactor how data is sent to wasm for speed

- *stretch goals*
+      - this will likely require to a more vector-based movement system
   - Huge world - (at least 800 x 800)
   - different ant species, different ant homes?
   - Obstacles and better pathfinding